gitrdm/madios/REFORM_CHECKLIST.md

 ---

 ## Ongoing
+- [x] Deep copy/clone and simulation logic for RDSGraph is robust and tested (2025-06-26)
 - [ ] Update this checklist and the reform plan as tasks are completed or requirements change
 - [ ] Use issue tracker or project board for detailed tracking if desired